croedel/PiInfotainment/README.md

 ```

 ### PV Information
-The Infotainment System supports showing some information about a potentially installed Photo Voltaic (PV) System.
+The Infotainment System supports showing some information about a potentially installed Photo Voltaic (PV) system.
+If you don't own a PV or want to disable the functionality, set `PV_INFO_ENABLE` to `False`.

-Unfortunately, there is no standard for PV system.
+Unfortunately, there is no standard for PV systems.
 Each one supports their own proprietary API's.
-Therefore you probably need to adjust to your system.

-Currently you can find two implementations which you can choose from:
-- REST API
-- RCTpower
-If you don't own a PV or want to disable the functionaity, set PV_TYPE to "" (empty).
+Therefore you probably will have to adjust the implementation according to your system.
+If you want to adapt the PV info to your PV system, you might want to have a look to `PVinverter.py`.
+Here the data from the PV inverter is fetched and mapped to a normalized data structure.
+You hopefully can change that quite easily to map your PV inverter's data.

+I personally own an M-TEC Energybutler system.
+For that one I created an API which retrieves the necessary data.
+You can find it with the project `MTEC_energybutler_API`.
+In order to use it, please install it in a sub-folder of this project.
-In order to connect to your PV device, you need to set the correct IP address and port.
+In order to connect to your PV device, you need to set e-mail adress, password and your individual stationId.

 ```
-PV_TYPE : "RCTpower"            # Defines the which PV API implementation shall be used (RCTpower or REST).
-Set to "" (empty) if you want to disable this functionality
-PV_SERVER : "192.168.178.xxx"   # Device IP address.
-PV_PORT : 1234                  # Device port
+PV_INFO_ENABLE : True       # Enable / disable PV Info
+PV_EMAIL : ""               # e-mail address you used to register at M-TEC portal
+PV_PASSWORD : ""            # password you used to register at M-TEC portal
+PV_STATION_ID : ""          # Your individual MCT power stationId
 ```

 Additionally supported parameters are: